Taq01/RDR2-Screenshots-fixer/README.md

-# Batch script to fix Dead Redemption 2 Photo Mode files
+# Batch script to fix Red Dead Redemption 2 Photo Mode files

 ## How to Use: